Galesburg-Augusta Community Schools: Athletics

 G-A Middle School fields teams in six different sports, while the high school competes in 14 sports.
 G-AHS competes as a class C school in the Kalamazoo Valley Association.
 G-AHS sports teams have won 13 state championships as sanctioned by the MHSAA.
-In 2008, the Galesburg-Augusta softball team won the Division 3 state championship with a 5-0 win over Allen Park Cabrini High School and finished their season with a 40–3 record.
+In 2008, the Galesburg-Augusta softball team won the Division 3 state championship with a 5–0 win over Allen Park Cabrini High School and finished their season with a 40–3 record.

 Band

 The Galesburg-Augusta band program is one which has been highly successful in its performances and competitions in years past.
-Led by band director Mr. Scottie Walker, students may join the band program in 6th grade.
-They continue their musical career in the 7th/8th grade band and then further into high school.
+Led by band director Mr. Caleb Piersma, students may join the band program in 6th grade.
+They continue their musical career in the 7th & 8th grade bands and then further into high school.
 The high school concert band attends the MSBOA District Band Festival every February and the middle school does the same in March.
 Students have the chance to participate in District Solo and Ensemble and if they(high school students only) receive a "1" rating at the district competition, they advance to the state level.
 Auditions for various colleges and university's honors bands are held in the fall and sent to be reviewed by the musical directors.
 If students are admitted to the band, they learn music outside of class and perform with a group of students from all over the state.
 The G-A Ram Marching Band began competing in the 2013 season and have won the class D division in the first and subsequent season.
 The marching band performs on Friday evenings during halftime of the varsity football games.